mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The method to figure out which *secondary will run for election begins with priority*, which we'll discuss in a minute; and whichever *node has the latest copy of the data*.
 So let's say every *node in our set has the same priority, which is the default unless we've been setting priorities for the nodes in our set*.
 And *one of the secondary nodes has the latest copy of the data*.
 So it's going to run for *election, and then automatically vote for itself*.

 Then it's going to ask the other *two nodes for their support in the election*.
 And they're going to say, all right, you have a pretty *recent copy of the data*, you seem like a good candidate, then they'll pledge their support as well.
 The *secondary node will be elected primary*.

-There is also the very slim possibility that two nodes run for election simultaneously.
+There is also the very slim possibility that *two nodes run for election simultaneously*.

-But in a replica set with an odd number of nodes, this doesn't matter.

-These two nodes are both going to run, which means they're both going to vote for themselves.

-And then this node is going to essentially decide which one of these nodes becomes primary by virtue of a tiebreaker.
+But in a *replica set with an odd number of nodes*, this doesn't matter.
+The *two secondary nodes are both going to run, which means they're both going to vote for themselves*.
+And then the *former primaty node* is going to essentially decide which one of these *nodes becomes primary by virtue of a tie-breaker*.

-This becomes a problem when we have an even number of voting members in a set.

-If two secondaries are running for election simultaneously and there are an even number of remaining nodes in the set, there's a possibility that they split the vote and there's a tie.

-Now a tie is not the end of the world, because the nodes will just start over and hold another election.
+This becomes a problem when we have an *even number of voting members in a set*.
+If *two secondaries are running for election simultaneously* and there are an *even number of remaining nodes in the set*, there's a possibility that they *split the vote and there's a tie*.
+Now a *tie* is not the end of the world, because the *nodes* will just start over and hold another *election*.

-The problem with repeating elections over and over is that any applications accessing the data will have to pause all activity and wait until a primary is elected.

-An even number of nodes increases the chances an election has to be repeated, so we generally try to keep an odd number in our replica sets.

-Another important aspect of elections is the priority assigned to each node in a set.
+The problem with *repeating elections over and over is that any applications accessing the data will have to pause all activity and wait until a primary is elected*.
+An *even number of nodes increases the chances an election has to be repeated*, so we generally try to keep an *odd number in our replica sets*.
+Another important aspect of *elections is the priority assigned to each node in a set*.

 Priority is essentially the likelihood that a node will become the primary during an election.